Treatment of women by the Taliban: Health care

 Prior to the Taliban taking power in Afghanistan, male doctors had been allowed to treat women in hospitals, but the decree that no male doctor should be allowed to touch the body of a woman under the pretext of consultation was soon introduced.
 With fewer female health professionals in employment, the distances many women had to travel for attention increased while the provision of ante-natal clinics declined.

 In Kabul, some women established informal clinics in their homes to service family and neighbours, yet as medical supplies were hard to obtain, their effectiveness was limited.
 Many women endured prolonged suffering or a premature death due to the lack of treatment.
 For those families that had the means, inclination, and mahram support, medical attention could be sought in Pakistan.

 In October 1996, women were barred from accessing the traditional hammam, public baths, as the opportunities for socialising were ruled un-Islamic.
-These baths were an important facility in a nation where few possessed running water and the bar gave cause for the UN to predict a rise in scabies and vaginal infections among women denied methods of hygiene as well as access to health care.
+These baths were an important facility in a nation where few possessed running water and the ban gave cause for the UN to predict a rise in scabies and vaginal infections among women denied methods of hygiene as well as access to health care.
 Nasrine Gross, an Afghan-American author, stated in 2001 that it has been four years since many Afghan women had been able to pray to their God as "Islam prohibits women from praying without a bath after their periods".

 In June 1998, the Taliban banned women from attending general hospitals in the capital, whereas before they had been able to attend a women-only ward of general hospitals.
 This left only one hospital in Kabul at which they could seek treatment.

 After the Taliban takeover, female healthcare workers reported safety issues and being harassed by the Taliban.
 Maternal health care conditions declined and many doctors reported that infant and child mortality had increased.

-In February 2023, the Taliban ordered pharmacies to clear their stocks of birth control medicine.
+In February 2023, the Taliban ordered pharmacies in Kabul and Mazar-i-Sharif to stop selling contraceptive medicines and devices.